How to look after Fine Hair

 Treating your hair to a weekly hair mask will help to maintain hydration in colour-treated hair.

 Talk to your colourist about the best option for you and how to look after fine hair that’s been colour-treated.

-Then I prepped the model’s fine hair with hair volume product, Styling Mist for Natural Hold and Volume.
-Her hair was still damp for application.
+- Spritz the hair with hair volume product, Styling Mist for Natural Hold and Volume.

 - Use hairdryer to dry hair upside down, using fingers to create root lift.

-Finally, I used a couple of small Velcro rollers to create lift and wave.
+- Apply a couple of Velcro rollers for lift and wave (optional)

 Which brush is best for styling fine hair?

 I recommend the Denman hairbrush or the vent hairbrush for creating body and volume in fine hair.
 I love the versatility of the Denman hairbrush.

 It comes in different sizes, which means you can use a small brush to create gentle movement or a large hairbrush to create volume and big waves.

 Check out my blog Short Bob Hairstyles: 3 Styles for your Bob Haircut.
-Discover tips on how to work with this hairstyling essential.
+Discover expert tips on how to work with this hairstyling essential.

 How can I give my hair more volume?

 I have some favourite tools and techniques for creating volume.

 Nothing new.
 These are tried-and-tested salon techniques that work.

 For adding volume to fine hair, I recommend four styling tools for your hair care kit bag; the Velcro roller, the Denman or vent hairbrush, the fine-tooth comb and a quality hair volumizer.

 Anyone of these styling tools can help you to create volume.
 I’ve shared some examples below of how you can use them.

 Create volume in fine hair with Velcro rollers.

 - Prep your hair – shampoo, condition, and rinse.
 Squeeze out excess water with a towel and spritz with a volumizer.
 Blow-dry, being careful not to over-dry the hair.

 - They come in various sizes, so they are great for different hair lengths and creating different looks.
 Four Velcro rollers should be plenty.
 Use two at the crown and one at each side.